 Sustainability

 The Long Run's 4C sustainability framework comprises four sections: Conservation, Community, Culture and Commerce.
 These four are then further broken down to detailed subject areas for Singita’s specific context.
 These sustainability principles are critical to the fulfilment of Singita’s 100-year purpose and impact goals for 2030, and continue the good work fulfilled during the One Planet Living membership.

-Singita Kruger National Park became an official Long Run Fellow in 2024.
-All other Singita properties will align with the 4C methodology and become fellows of the programme over the next few years.
+Singita Kruger National Park became a Long Run Fellow in 2024.
+All other Singita properties became fellows of the programme in 2025, and align with the 4C methodology.

+Sustainability